Wardens

 Maria

 Hello everyone and welcome to Wilson House, Imperial College London!
-I am a new member of the sub-warden team at your new student accommodation.
-I am looking forward to meeting you all!
+I am a sub warden at your new student accommodation, and I am looking forward to meeting you all!

 My name is Maria and I come from a sunny Mediterranean country, Greece.
-I have been in London for 5 years now, and I moved here as part of my undergraduate degree for an Erasmus placement programme; therefore, I can deeply understand the transition to a new country at your age.
-I promise you that here at Wilson House, the warden team and myself will make it an exciting experience for you!
+I have been in London for 7 years now, and I moved here as part of my undergraduate degree for an Erasmus placement programme; therefore, I can deeply understand the transition to a new country at your age.
+I promise you that here at Wilson House, our team of wardens will make it an exciting experience for you!

 I have studied Biology and did my MSc in Biomedical Research.
-I am currently undergoing my second year of PhD studies at Imperial College and my project focuses on cancer immunotherapy for solid tumours.
-I really hope this research has a good outcome for the future of cancer therapeutics.
+I am currently undergoing my PhD studies at Imperial, focusing on cancer immunotherapy.
 Feel free to reach out for more information if you are interested in the field!
 In my free time, I enjoy traveling, exercising, playing tennis, watching movies, and hanging out with friends.
-I also love teaching and it is something I wish to be part of my future career!
+I also love teaching and it is something I wish to be part of my future career.
 I currently teach undergraduate and post-graduate modules here at Imperial College, and I am also supervising students in the lab.
 Finally, I am part of the PhD representative community of the Bioengineering department of the College, whereby we assist fellow PhD students and organise events for them!

 I am more than happy to assist with anything you need, and I am positive that London will steal your hearts as it did with mine!
 See you in October!